-Either way, there is an addictive quality to them that’s unlike the rush you get from shooters or RPGs, although the escapism is no less real.
-Whether you’re setting economic and trade policies, standing strong on the international stage, or leading a nation through a war or some other crises, there’s plenty of things to keep an eye on in a genre that attempts to model every facet of what goes into running a nation.
+What are the best political games?
+There’s an addictive quality to political simulation games that’s unlike the rush you get from shooters or RPGs, although the escapism is no less real.
+Whether you’re setting economic and trade policies, standing strong on the international stage, or leading a nation through war or some other crisis, it can be easy to say you can do better than the real politicians.
+In some cases, that’s absolutely true, but what about those unforeseen circumstances?

 Supreme Ruler: Ultimate

 Supreme Ruler, as a series, has skewed more towards the war game side of the simulation spectrum because most of them tend to focus on specific conflicts such as WW2 or WW1.

 Supreme Ruler: Ultimate is an attempt to marry all of the games together into one – starting just before The Great War, you can lead a single nation through global conflicts, The Cold War, and then into modern times and the near future.
 There are specific historical scenarios you can play through as well.
 While military and fighting mechanics are key to this series, robust political management aspects can rival other more dedicated games on this list, as you need to run the country as a whole, no matter what’s going on.

 We’re taking a break from more global-facing political simulations for a more localized game that you should try if you’re looking for a well-researched take on the War on Terror.
 You’re in charge of a fictional region inspired by Afghanistan, tasked with trying to rebuild after a devastating conflict.
 This involves managing civilian matters to bring prosperity and fighting off insurgents who oppose you.

 On the face of it, this could be mistaken for a simple real-time tactical war game, but plenty of tools are available to you that don’t just involve fighting.
 You’ve got to make the best use of international aid and funding to build infrastructure and amenities, educate the populace, and eventually train replacement forces to take over so your initial NATO troops can be sent home.